akshat-agr/Data_Extraction_Akshat_AGRAWAL/README.md

     pip install -r requirements.txt

-### 3. Setup serpapi and grooq api key .
+### 3. Setup serpapi and grooq api key through registering on their websites .
-   -create a .env file in this format
+   - create a .env file in this format
-   -google_api_key = "#your serpapi key"
+   - google_api_key = "#your serpapi key"
-   -groq_api_key = "#your groq api key"
+   - groq_api_key = "#your groq api key"

 ### 4. Create a Project in [Google Cloud Console](https://console.cloud.google.com/)

 - Enable the Google Sheets API.
-- Set up the OAuth consent screen.
+- Set up the OAuth consent screen with external users.
 - Create OAuth 2.0 credentials and download the `credentials.json` file.
 - Place the `credentials.json` file in the root directory of the project.